-Victoria is now a full-time Professor of Performing Arts at the Savannah College of Art and Design but will be teaching and coaching in New York City during the summer and winter breaks.
+Victoria is now a full-time Professor of Performing Arts at a university in Georgia but will be teaching and coaching in New York City during the summer and winter breaks.

 The arts may seem like a strange choice for a child of Marxist lesbian feminist Jews who were trying to save the world, but to me it was the obvious next step.

 I grew up in the world of activism.
 As a young man my father, a member of Students for a Democratic Society (SDS), fought in the Civil Rights Movement and helped shut down Columbia in 1967.
 His stories of direct action—of countless arrests, marches, demonstrations and strikes—were like fairy tales to my young mind, full of heroes and villains and loss and triumph.
 My father spent the 1970s unionizing janitors at Boston’s elite universities, and in the last twenty years of his career he fought on behalf of tenants living in SRO (Single Room Occupancy) apartments—those living just one step up from homelessness.

 My mother spent over 30 years teaching Women’s Studies (with an emphasis on religion), molding the next generation of feminists through the investigation of women’s roles in Christianity, Judaism, Islam, and other faiths.
 I grew up on her stories of teenage prophets in England who disrupted the status quo, outspoken women burned as witches, and Bible stories whose sexism she made glaringly apparent.
 Her wife, an anthropologist studying Romania during and after Communism, joined our family 20 years ago with stories of her own: sneaking behind the Iron Curtain to interview factory workers, tracked by the Romanian Secret Police the whole time.